 This program addresses the need for leaders and doers in the next generation of graduates, with a focus on developing sustainable societies.
 The program includes the tools required for individuals to enhance the social (cultural), constructed (technological), human (intellectual), and natural (environmental) capital upon which societies depend, so that future generations might encounter circumstances better than those today.

-Cottey's health sciences pre-professional major is interdisciplinary and designed for students preparing to pursue careers in a variety of fields, including those in medicine, osteopathic medicine, podiatric medicine, optometry, dentistry, veterinary medicine, pharmacy, physical therapy, and physician assistant.
-Each of these professions requires further study beyond the bachelor's degree.
+Cottey’s health sciences pre-professional major is interdisciplinary and designed for students preparing to pursue careers in a variety of fields, including those in medicine, optometry, dentistry, pharmacy, and physician assistant.
+Each of these professions requires further study beyond the bachelor’s degree.
 The health sciences curriculum is strongly based in the physical and natural sciences to ensure graduates will meet the prerequisites for admission to professional graduate programs and have the ability excel in these programs and subsequent careers.

 The International Business program prepares students to successfully operate businesses in today’s global economy.
 It imparts basic knowledge of accounting, marketing, management, and finance and extends this knowledge through classes in global business, multinational finance, international management, and courses on doing business in specific geographic areas of the world.